Blondie (band): 1974–1978: Early career

 The band's first commercial success occurred in Australia in 1977, when the music television program Countdown mistakenly played their video "In the Flesh", which was the B-side of the single "X-Offender".
 Jimmy Destri later credited the show's Molly Meldrum for their initial success, commenting that "we still thank him to this day" for playing the wrong song.
 In a 1998 interview, drummer Burke recalled seeing the episode in which the wrong song was played, but he and Stein suggested that it may have been a deliberate subterfuge on the part of Meldrum.
 Stein asserted that "X-Offender" was "too crazy and aggressive [to become a hit]", while "In the Flesh" was "not representative of any punk sensibility.
 Over the years, I've thought they probably played both things but liked one better.
 That's all."
 In retrospect, Burke described "In the Flesh" as "a forerunner to the power ballad".

 The single reached number two in Australia, and the album entered the Australian top twenty in November 1977.
 A subsequent double-A release of "X-Offender" and "Rip Her to Shreds" reached number 81.
 A successful Australian tour followed in December 1977, though it was marred by an incident in Brisbane when disappointed fans almost rioted after Harry cancelled a performance due to illness.

 In February 1978, Blondie released their second album, Plastic Letters (UK number 10, US number 78, Australia number 64).
 The album was recorded the summer of 1977, with the group officially a quartet.
 Frank Infante was brought in as a session musician to play bass on the album, and is credited on all issues of the record with bass and rhythm guitar."
 Stein is credited with lead guitar, bass, e-bow and vibes.
 Plastic Letters was promoted extensively throughout Europe and Asia by Chrysalis Records.
 The album's first single, "Denis", was a cover version of the Randy and the Rainbows' 1963 hit "Denise".
 It reached number two on the British singles charts, while both the album and its second single, "(I'm Always Touched by Your) Presence, Dear", reached the British top ten.
 Chart success, along with a successful 1978 UK tour, including a gig at London's Roundhouse, made Blondie one of the first American new wave bands to achieve mainstream success in the UK.
 After the album's release, Infante was made an official band member and moved to guitar, and the British musician Nigel Harrison was hired as the group's full-time bassist.
-This expanded Blondie to a six-piece for the first time and marking a stabilization in the band's line-up.
+This expanded Blondie to a six-piece for the first time and marked a stabilization in the band's line-up.